Sam Byron Hulsey: Bishop

 His career culminated in his tenure as bishop of the Diocese of Northwest Texas from 1980 to 1997.
 He was elected on the sixth ballot at St Paul's Church in Lubbock, Texas on August 23, 1980, and was consecrated on December 13, 1980 at the civic center of Lubbock, Texas by Presiding Bishop John Allin.
 The diocesan offices in Lubbock are in the Sam Byron Hulsey Episcopal Center.
 After his retirement, he moved back to his hometown of Fort Worth.
 There he served as assisting bishop in the Diocese of Fort Worth.: Hulsey died on August 6, 2020, at Selby Hill, his beloved family homestead in Parker County.
 He was 88 years old.

 Family

-Hulsey married Linda Louise Johnson on October 3, 1959 and together has a son and a daughter.
+Hulsey married Linda Louise Johnson on October 3, 1959 and together they had a son and a daughter.
 Linda died in 2001 after a long battle with Alzheimer’s disease.
 He married Isabelle B. Newberry in 2002.